 Background

 Modularization is a key capability in the Scania’s way of building and evolving their trucks.
-The modularization is supported through an advanced computer system, which is known as OAS.
+The modularization is supported through an advanced computer system.

 The challenge